Key Takeaways

 Nationwide3.77$153105

 For our New Hampshire general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of New Hampshire's small business market, while weighting results to ensure broader industry and location representation across Hillsborough County, Rockingham County, Merrimack County and rural markets across the state.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of New Hampshire's small business market, while weighting results to ensure broader industry and location representation across Hillsborough County, Rockingham County, Merrimack County and rural markets across the state.

 95%